lammps/lammps/doc/src/pair_cnt_tpm.rst

 mesoscopic computational model suggested in Ref. :ref:`[1] <Srivastava>`.
 In this model, each nanotube is represented by a chain of mesoscopic elements in the form of stretchable cylindrical segments, where each segment consists of multiple atoms.
-Each nanotube is divided into segments by a sequent of nodes placed on the nanotube centerline.
+Each nanotube is divided into segments by a sequence of nodes placed on the nanotube centerline.
 This sequence of nodes determines the spatial position of the cylindrical segments and defines the configuration of the entire tube.